 Poverty and rapid urbanization are two of the greatest challenges facing Africa today.
 Africa has a staggering 166 million homeless individuals, and more than 60 percent of the urban population find themselves in the informal sector where they simply do not earn enough to afford decent shelter and services.

-Chosen 300 sponsors a food distribution through the Evangel Chapel.
+Chosen 300 sponsors a food distribution in 4 villages of Nigeria.
 These needy funds afford rice, peas, and dry milk every month to needy families.

 Nigerian Women carry sacks of food on their heads back to their villages